 In July 2019, Brandon was awarded first place in the International Trumpet Guild's jazz improvisation competition.
+In 2021, Brandon won the World Trumpet Society jazz competition, and was a finalist in the Carmine Caruso Competition.

 In all forms, music is my biggest passion.
 Whether classical, jazz, improvised, composed, whatever, it holds immense meaning to me.
 In that, I try to be as informed and educated as possible about my passion, and the more I know, the more I know that I DON'T know, which I think is a great place to be.
 That means, that I can always learn more; that I am always a student of the music; that I can always delve deeper into this thing I love so much.